 It came time to update our website a new responsive design that will work on all devices, from large screens to mobile.

 Its been a ton of work, but we are pleased with the results.
-We look forward to posting useful information on home, auto and business insurance.
+We look forward to posting useful information on home insurance, auto insurance and business insurance.

 Our thanks go to all of our many clients that we have had over the years!